 WHY DO MUSCLES GET TIGHT?

-Muscles can get tight for a number of reasons:
+Muscles can get tight for a

 - Poor posture, being in one position for too long (like sitting), repetitive motion, or overuse.